Graduate Department of Computer Science

 Prospectus

-After passing the preliminary examination, the student is required by the Computer Science department to submit to the major professor, supervisory committee, and departmental chair a prospectus which consists of much of the background work for the dissertation, including: a thorough literature review, preliminary computational results, and/or bases for the feasibility of the research, and a proposal for research to be completed for the dissertation.
+After passing the preliminary examination, the student is required by the Computer Science department to submit to the advisor, supervisory committee, and departmental chair a prospectus which consists of much of the background work for the dissertation, including: a thorough literature review, preliminary computational results, and/or bases for the feasibility of the research, and a proposal for research to be completed for the dissertation.

 Students are reminded to seek Institutional Review Board (IRB) and/or Animal Care and Use Committee (IACUC) approval prior to commencing any research involving human or animal subjects.
 The student's name must appear on the IRB approval and/or application form as a PI or associate/co-investigator for the period of time when the student's research was conducted (i.e., data collections and analyses).
 Students must be listed on an ACUC protocol in order to conduct any animal research.
 Failure to be listed or obtain the required approvals may result in the dissertation being permanently embargoed and unpublishable in any form.